TobiMichael96/sonoff-skill/README.md

 Toggle a mqtt device

 ## Description
-This skill is able to toggle a mqtt device
+This skill is able to turn a mqtt device (in this case a sonoff flashed with tasmota) on/off

 ## Examples
- - "Toggle"
+ - "Turn led off" (sends turn off command to "cmnd/led/power" to mqtt-broker at localhost)
- - "Turn on"
+ - "Turn desk lamp on" (sends turn off command to "cmnd/desk_lamp/power" to mqtt-broker at localhost)
- - "Turn off"
+ - "Turn speaker off" (sends turn off command to "cmnd/speaker/power" to mqtt-broker at localhost)

 ## Credits
-Tobias Effner
+Tobias Michael